mohashei/mohashei.github.io/_posts/2021-12-23-alphafold-2-overview.markdown

 Along with the residue gas representation, which handles the global protein folding problem, there's also the local protein folding problem.
 Inside a residue there are different degrees of freedom, and for each degree of freedom there are distinct torsion angles that AF2 predicts.
 From my previous learning on proteins, I was surprised that there are more degrees of freedom than I thought.
 The use of these extra degrees is to pin down whatever atoms that aren't free from the residue gas representation.
 We'll go into more detail about these in a later post.

 Given this set of predictions, the SM can then calculate the exact position of every atom in a protein.
-In addition to calculating positions, the SM also produces a very useful signal, known as the predicted LDDT score.
+In addition to calculating positions, the SM also produces a very useful signal, known as the predicted lDDT score.
 This is sort of a measure of confidence that AF2 has for each residue in the protein.

 <h5>Metrics and Scores</h5>

 Like any good ML problem, the ultimate say on how well a model performs is based on scores.
-For protein folding, the most obvious score is the standard RMSD, the root-mean-squared-deviation of each atom's predicted position from it's observed position.
+For protein folding, the most obvious score is the standard RMSD, the root-mean-squared-deviation of each atom's predicted position from it's observed position after alignment.
+In order to do alignment, we have to choose a common frame between the two proteins, which is a non-trivial problem.
+Also, RMSD is dominated by large errors in atom positions, which might not be relfective of overall quality.
+This is easy to see from a standard formula, since \\(\frac{1}{N}\sum\_i \mathbf{x}\_i-\hat{\mathbf{x}}\_i)^2\\) is essentially dominated by the largest deviations.
+Here \\(N\\) is the number of residues, and \\(\mathbf{x}\\) is usually the atomic position of the model, while \\(\hat{\mathbf{x}}\\) is the measured position.

+One way to fix this is to take a coverage of only a portion of residues, and throw out the rest.
+This is the \\(\text{RMSD}\_{95}\\), are reported in the AF2 paper, where only \\(\text{C}^\alpha\\) atoms are considered.
+Here AF2 scores a 0.96Å \\(\text{RMSD}\_{95}\\).

+Another method of scoring is known as GDT (global distance test), and formally I believe \\(\text{GDT}\_{TS}\\) is used (TS stands for total score).
+Here, essentially what is counted is the percentage of atomss within a distance cutoff.
+More details can be found [here](https://foldit.fandom.com/wiki/GDT).

+Probably the most important metric for AF2 is lDDT (local Distance Difference Test), mostly because it is also one of the predictions output by the network.
+As the name suggests, lDDT is a local score, so it won't capture global folding problems.
+The exact reference can be found [here](https://www.ncbi.nlm.nih.gov/labs/pmc/articles/PMC3799472/).
+As a summary, one chooses a an atom as a anchor atom, and an inclusion radius \\(R\_o\\), typically set to 15Å.
+Then the distance from the anchor atom to all atoms in that radius _not_ part of the residue of the anchor atom are calculated.
+These distances \\(\hat{L}\_i\\) are then compared with the predicted distances \\(L\_i\\).
+If they are within a given threshold, then the prediction is considered correct, otherwise it is incorrect.
+The average lDDT over all \\(\text{C}^\alpha\\) atoms is usually reported.
+The final measure is usually on a 0-100 scale, and can be split into a per-atom or global average.

+<h6>Losses</h6>

+Unlike metrics, which are not differentiable (well, RMSD is), we need differentiable losses, and AF2 comes replete with losses.
+I think the careful application of losses is one of the most important parts of AF2, and there is a potential for losses to be glossed over when looking at the network.